 (4) Verify procedure changes are in conformance to 10 CFR 50.59.
 This item applies only to changes to procedures which are described or summarized in the UFSAR, normally a small portion of the procedures in use at the facility.
 General guidance and contrasting examples relating to the procedure changes which can be made by the licensee are described in NRC Inspection Manual Part 9900, "Guidance on 10 CFR 50.59 -- Changes to Facilities, Procedures, and Tests (or Experiments)."

 (5) Through discussions with personnel and a review of approved procedures, determine if skilled craft, engineering, and technical support personnel contribute to the development, review, and approval of procedures.
-Are special or complex proceduresdry run and discussed prior to use?
+Are special or complex procedures “dry run” and discussed prior to use?

 (6) Incorporating accepted human factors principles about format and writing style into procedures increases the likelihood that the procedures will be easier to use and follow.
 Standards for format and writing style can usually be found in the licensee's writer's guide.
 Usability should be determined by evaluating the degree to which procedures follow the guidance outlined in the writer's guide.

-(7) When a writer's guide is not available or if the writer's guide is in question, procedure usability can be determined by evaluating the elements of writing style, format, and organization described in IP 42700, Plant Procedures
+(7) When a writer's guide is not available or if the writer's guide is in question, procedure usability can be determined by evaluating the elements of writing style, format, and organization described in IP 42700, “Plant Procedures.”

 (e) Verify temporary procedures were properly approved and did not conflict with technical specifications requirements.
 Review a sample of temporary procedures and temporary procedure changes issued during the past year to determine that the approval and subsequent review requirements of the technical specifications are being followed.
 Determine whether the licensee has procedural limitations on how long a temporary procedure or a temporary procedure change can be in effect, and compare this with observed practices.
-Verify that unapproved procedures are not instituted by night orders, work orders, etc.
+Verify that unapproved “procedures” are not instituted by night orders, work orders, etc.

 (f) Review the method by which the licensee incorporates temporary changes to emergency or significant event procedures.
 The method used should not be so complicated as to preclude proper and timely operator action during abnormal plant conditions.